radiac/nanodjango/docs/convert_plugin.rst

 If you are distributing the plugin yourself, you can have nanodjango detect it automatically by adding an entry point for it.

-If your project is called ``myproject``, put the plugin in a file in your project (it recommended name is ``nanodjango.py``, but could be anything), then specify its dot path in the entry point.
+If your project is called ``myproject``, put the plugin in a file in your project (the recommended name is ``nanodjango.py``, but it could be anything), then specify its module dot path in the entry point.

 setup.py::